meirisoda/obsidian/School_Fall2023/PSCL389/Writing Assignments/Week 10 Writing Assignment.md

 "It's frustrating knowing where you want to be and seeing where you are right now and not knowing the exact path to get to where you want to be."
 "What I want for myself has slowly become clearer over the course of the past couple years, but during those past couple years I am moving further away from that goal because of the path I am currently on.
 And I regret not using that time to move forward in my vision."
+"It just feels like wasted time and I am constantly holding myself back."
+"I am slowly rediscovering myself but it's just lost time and I know there is no point in looking back and regretting the things I haven't done - just look forward and see what I can do now but it's just a shame."